 6 Blood Pressure Myths

 Hello.
-It’s Dr. Ben, Chief Medical Advisor for Optimal Health & Wellness.
+It’s Matt, Senior Nutritionist for Optimal Health & Wellness.

 Did you know that roughly 1 in 3 American adults has high blood pressure?
 Yet only about half of these people have it under control, and the statistic is due in part to some common misconceptions.